zxcvbn1122334455/docs.cucumber.io/content/running.md

 {{% block "java" %}}
 ## CLI Runner
-The Command-Line Interface Runner (CLI Runner) is an executable Java class that can be run from the command-line, or from any build tool (such as Maven, Gradle or Ant), or an IDE.
+The Command-Line Interface Runner (CLI Runner) is an executable Java class that can be run from the command-line, any build tool (such as Maven, Gradle or Ant), or an IDE (such as IntelliJ IDEA or Eclipse).

 ```
 java cucumber.api.cli.Main